dhia619/Licence-plate-detector-TN/README.md

     # Output video with detections saved in the `runs/detect` directory
     ```
 ### Dataset
-- collected images from different videos (code in src folder) , images were taken from different angles and in different lighting conditions.
+- collected 104 images from different videos, images were taken from different angles and in different lighting conditions.
 - Manually labeled the images using [Make Sense](https://www.makesense.ai/).

 ### Training details: